dillydill123/inventory-setups/README.md

 This is not a perfect solution, however.
 It's possible to have the same items in the looting bag and in the setup.
 One example is runes in a rune pouch.
 One might have a stack of blood runes in the looting bag and blood runes in the rune pouch.
 In these situations, the blood runes will be considered in the setup and be swapped/hightlighted.

 Additionally, the unnote/note conversion is disabled by default when considering the swapping/highlighting.
 If you wish to have this conversion, mark the item as fuzzy in your setup.
-This is useful if you want a noted stack of potions to appear IN your setup even if you plan to put it in the looting bag unnoting some at the bank.
+This is useful if you want a noted stack of potions to appear IN your setup even if you plan to put it in the looting bag after unnoting some at the bank.

 ## Sections